industrial-optimization-group/physical-interface-v1.1/README.md

 * The visualization for the arrangment breaks when the number of modules is too high.
 Auto zooming should resolve this problem.
 * The values of the reference point is set by activating the Set button repeatedly.
 * If modules are rearranged, it is not always detected and the visulization has to restarted from the login page.

+# Future Works

 * Graphics of the modules could be improved.

-# Future Works
+* More algorithms, visualizations in objective and decision space, and problems should be added.

 # Contributors